YX-XinYin/YX-XinYin.github.io/_pages/about.md

 My primary research interest is in network systems.
 Specifically, I leverage virtualization technologies to enhance the performance of virtual switches in data centers.
 Additionally, I have research experience in developing and applying deep learning and reinforcement learning algorithms.
 Therefore, I plan to integrate these areas of expertise to advance machine learning systems and improve the efficiency of distributed network architectures for both model inference and training.

 <span style="color:red">I am currently applying for a PhD program.
-If you have any valuable job recommendations, I would greatly appreciate it.</span>
+Any position recommendations would be sincerely appreciated.</span>

 # 📖 Publications